mdconaway/fastapi-cruddy-framework/README.md

 To work on this repository, you need to take the following steps first:

-- Use python 3.10+ for your local python environment. (example servers rely on alternative union syntax)
+- Use python 3.10+ for your local python environment. (library relies on alternative union syntax)
 - Install `pre-commit` globally by using the command `pip install pre-commit` (This will be used to manage pre-commit git hooks)
 - Clone this project `git clone https://github.com/mdconaway/fastapi-cruddy-framework.git` or `git clone git@github.com:mdconaway/fastapi-cruddy-framework.git`
 - `cd` into this project directory.